NaaeemMalik/my-Chromium-forks/android_webview/docs/threading.md

 # Android WebView and the UI thread

-This document describes how the GTX Browser based Android WebView reconciles with mismatching requirements and assumptions between Android and GTX Browser about the UI thread.
+This document describes how the GTx Browser based Android WebView reconciles with mismatching requirements and assumptions between Android and GTx Browser about the UI thread.

-## The UI Thread in GTX Browser
+## The UI Thread in GTx Browser

-In GTX Browser, there is a single global **UI** thread in the browser process.
+In GTx Browser, there is a single global **UI** thread in the browser process.
 It is one of the explicitly named [BrowserThreads](/content/public/browser/browser_thread.h).
 The **UI** thread is generally where UI code runs, including input delivery from